karthicksivakumarp/color_detection_real_time_video/README.md

 # color_detection_real_time_video
-Color Detection (Red, Yellow, Green, Blue, or Unknown) in Real-Time Video using OpenCV This Python script utilizes the OpenCV library to perform real-time color detection in a video stream from the default camera.
+Color Detection (Red, Yellow, Green, Blue, or Unknown) in Real-Time Video using OpenCV Can be used for LED color detection during automated testing of hardware boards

+This Python script utilizes the OpenCV library to perform real-time color detection in a video stream from the default camera.
 The goal is to identify and display the dominant color in the captured frames, considering predefined color ranges.